-So, once you apply for and receive a small business loan, pursue one or more of our suggestions below.
+So, once you apply for and receive a small business loan or business line of credit, pursue one or more of our suggestions below.
 When your business tactically utilizes additional working capital in ways that will advance your existing operations, you’ll be surprised at how you much you can accomplish!

 How to Use a Small Business Loan:

 If your business is making consistent sales, you might neglect your marketing efforts.
 Unfortunately, this can be detrimental to your business in the future, when you aren’t accruing new customers.

 To continue attracting customers, you can invest in marketing initiatives

 , such as direct mail pieces, sponsored social media posts and online advertisements.
 This will be money well-spent, as you’ll be focusing on the promotion of your business’s services or products.

 Having ample cash flow can make or break a business.
 That’s why many business owners opt to use their loan in order to have enough cash flow